-The forest resources of the Susitna planning area are a mixture of white spruce and paper birch in the upland areas with cottonwood and balsam poplar in the lowland areas.
+The forest resources of the YTAP planning area are a mixture of White spruce and Paper birch in the upland areas.
+Balsam poplar is commonly found in riparian areas.
 Paper birch is the dominant species in this boreal forest type.
 White spruce has commercial value for sawlogs, biomass, fiber, and woodchips.
-The commercial value of the paper birch is for biomass, fiber, and wood chips with some sawlog value in birch which contains little or no defect.
-Most of the birch within the Southeast Susitna is over 70 years old and contains a high percentage of rot or defect.
-There are some specialty markets for the cottonwood and balsam poplar but for the most part these species have little commercial value at the present time in this area.
+The commercial value of the Paper birch is for biomass, fiber, and wood chips with some sawlog value in birch which contains little or no defect.
+Spruce and birch support a significant personal use firewood harvest by residents of the Tanana Valley.